-- One vendor has a feature where if URL contains a keyword from a blocklist, e.g. "tunnel", it blocks the request - Google results pages are HTTPS, so subsequent searches are encrypted anyway! - What about people researching tunnel construction/engineering? - Inconvenience without benefit.
+- One vendor has a feature where if URL contains a keyword from a blocklist, e.g. "breast", it blocks the request - Google results pages are HTTPS, so subsequent searches are encrypted anyway! - What about people researching breast cancer? - Inconvenience without benefit.
 Turn it off.